nomilous/notice/spec/notice/README.md

 #### The Listen Spec

 * Hub configuration should define a listen specification.
+* socket.io is currenly the only available transport adaptor.
 * It starts a socket.io server.
 * An existing `httpServer` object (eg express) can be assigned for socket.io to piggyback onto.
 * Otherwise a new http or https server will be created.
 * If specified and present, cert and key lead to the creation of an https server.